 Walleyes tend to congregate around Sand and Otter Creek points on the northern shoreline during their westward journey, though individual pods may linger for only a short time.
 So, while you can locate fish anywhere along the northern route, this might be a good place to start.

-Try trolling a 1½- to 2-ounce Rock-Runner® Bottom Bouncer trailing a spinner rig, plain hook or Screw-Ball Floater baited with a leech or nightcrawler in 15 to 25 feet of water.
-As the water is typically clear at this time, silver, brass, white or chartreuse blades and heads seem to work best.
+Try trolling a 1½- to 2-ounce Rock-Runner® Bottom Bouncer trailing a spinner rig, or a plain hook baited with a leech or nightcrawler in 15 to 25 feet of water.
+As the water is typically clear at this time, silver, brass, white, or chartreuse blades and heads seem to work best.
 “I like to mix it up and experiment with all these options,” says Richardson, adding that stout hooks are in order because of the chance you might run into hard-fighting hybrid striped bass along the way.

 Walleyes continue to move into the North Platte River, and when water levels allow, it’s possible to follow them upstream.
 But the main thing to remember is that fish are in transition.
 “The take-home message during this period is that you have to keep moving,” he says, “because the fish are.”